the netherlands

 Day Two

-Arrive in Amsterdam, a city with more bicycles than permanent residents, and enjoy a panoramic sightseeing of the city including the Rijksmuseum, The National Monument, The Royal Palace, The Van Gogh Museum and the alternative view of the city on a canal cruise before dinner.
+Arrive in Amsterdam, a city with more bicycles than permanent residents, and enjoy a panoramic sightseeing of the city including the Rijksmuseum (entrance included), The National Monument, and the Royal Palace.
+Next up is the Anne Frank House!
+And finally, enjoy an alternative view of the city on a canal cruise before dinner.

 Day Three

-See all of Amsterdam with the option of a tour by bus or with the luxury of an electric bike!
+See all of Amsterdam with the luxury of an electric bike!
 This private tour will take you to the most amazing parks, pass through all the neighbourhoods of the city, and include two boat rides to the north of Amsterdam and back!

-During this 3,5-hour private bike tour (or tour by coach if you prefer) through Amsterdam, you will enjoy an extremely beautiful ride on an electric bike through Amsterdam’s most amazing parks, bike through Museum Square, see the Art Street of Amsterdam, the most expensive shopping street, dikes & polderviews, previous ghetto & the famous Gay Street!
+During this private bike tour through Amsterdam, you will enjoy an extremely beautiful ride on an electric bike through Amsterdam’s most amazing parks, bike through Museum Square, see the Art Street of Amsterdam, the most expensive shopping street, dikes & polderviews, previous ghetto & the famous Gay Street!
 You will pass by the Royal Zoo Artis, and maybe you will be lucky to see some elephants!
 This private tour also includes two boat rides to the north of Amsterdam and back.
 Feel the comfort of the electric bikes, and see all of Amsterdam that makes this city unique in one tour!
 This tour is THE thing to book when you want to get a full overview of what the city of Amsterdam has to offer!

 Next up is Zaanse Schans which is a residential area in which the 18th and 19th centuries are brought to life.
 Despite the fact that visitors from all over the world visit this neighborhood every day, it is good to know that people still live here.
 Keep this in mind during your visit.
 Stroll past the bakery museum and enjoy the smell of fresh cookies, or take a look at the warehouse where clogs are made.
 You should be sure not to miss the cheese factory, pewter foundry and the various windmills.
 The Zaanse Schans is a unique part of the Netherlands, full of wooden houses, mills, barns and workshops.
-Make a cycling or sailing trip, browse the shops or treat yourself at the pancake restaurant.
-A day out at the Zaanse Schans in North Holland is fun and educational.
 (B)

 Day Four